TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/MoreAboutFileMounts/Index.rst

 Home directories
 ================

-TYPO3 CMS also features the concept of "home directories".
+`TYPO3 CMS`:pn: also features the concept of "home directories".
 These are paths that are automatically mounted if they are present at a path configured in the global configuration.
 Thus they don't need to have a file mount record representing them - they just need a properly named